Inglourious Basterds (2009)

 There are those that bemoan that Tarantino is wasting away his remarkable talents on such low-rent enterprises.
 He is too caught up in genre filmmaking, they claim.
 He needs to go back to his earlier audacious works, like Reservoir Dogs and Pulp Fiction, films of startling intelligence and playfulness.
 He needs to stop making collages of movies and go back to making real movies, they cry.
 Ingloruious Basterds will not please these critics.
 This is a verbose deconstruction of war movies that runs over 150 minutes and mostly involves characters seated and chatting.
 It will clearly not be for everyone, especially those sold into thinking Basterds was going to be a more graphic version of The Dirty Dozen.
 This movie is more Cinema Paradiso than The Dirty Dozen.
 If Tarantino wants to keep making high-gloss genre goofs, that’s fine with me as long as the end results are as creative and entertaining as this movie.
 Who else is going to make a World War II fantasy with excellent use of David Bowie’s song “Cat People”?
 No one makes movies like Tarantino.
 I rest my case.

 Nate’s Grade: A

-Posted on August 18, 2009, in 2009 Movies and tagged august diehl, brad pitt, christoph waltz, daniel bruhl, diane kruger, eli roth, melanie laurent, michael fassbender, michael myers, nazi, oscars, period film, quentin tarantino, samuel l. jackson, war.
+Posted on August 18, 2009, in 2009 Movies and tagged august diehl, brad pitt, christoph waltz, daniel bruhl, diane kruger, eli roth, melanie laurent, michael fassbender, michael myers, nazi, oscars, period film, quentin tarantino, samuel l. jackson, strong heroine, war.
 Bookmark the permalink.
 Leave a comment.